intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-This model is designed to ensure public processes and policy documents, clear responsibilities and mechanisms for updates and changes to policies governing the RFC Series as a whole, and operational implementation of the RFC Series, thus meeting the requirements specified in Section 4 of {{RFC8729}}.
+This model is designed to ensure public processes and policy documents, clear responsibilities and mechanisms for updates and changes to policies governing the RFC Series as a whole, and operational implementation of the RFC Series, thus meeting the requirements specified in {{Section 4 of RFC8729}}.

 The remainder of this document describes the model in greater detail.